- About Us

-Students will be hired to work for the 2014 academic year--10 to 20 hours per week--at a $9.50 per hour wage.
+Students will be hired to work for the 2016 academic year--10 to 20 hours per week--at a $9.50 per hour wage.
 The program has two objectives.
 The first is to support and encourage undergraduates who are interested in space science and engineering careers by giving them opportunities to earn money while gaining valuable (and hopefully inspiring) experience participating in research projects.
-The second is to provide opportunities for non-sciences majors to broaden their educations with a research experience.
+The second is to provide opportunities for STEM majors to broaden their educations with a research experience.
 Feedback from previous research interns and their advisors has been extremely positive.
 One indication of success is the fact that many of the interns (between 30-40% who are not graduating) continue to work with their advisors after their Space Grant support expires.

 Funding may be provided in two ways.
 For a student fully supported by NASA funds, the Space Grant Steering Committee will screen proposed projects, and match researchers with appropriate students.
 Student applications are being solicited separately.
 Alternatively, researchers may nominate a specific student whom they have selected.
 In this second option, if the student and the project are selected for inclusion in the Space Grant Program, then the student will be split-funded equally by the researcher and the Space Grant.
 In all cases, both the proposed projects and the students are selected by the Steering Committee for appropriateness to the program and to achieve overall program balance.